Everton lodge appeal against two-point deduction for second PSR rule breach

-Everton have officially lodged an appeal against their two-point deduction for a second breach of the Premier League's profit and sustainability rules (PSR).
+Everton have officially lodged an appeal against their two-point deduction for a second breach of the Premier League’s Profitability and Sustainability Rules (PSR).

 The appeal hearing over the second points deduction is expected to take place in the next couple of weeks.